-Postpartum depression (PPD) is the most common medical complication of childbirth.
-In the US, estimates of new mothers identified with PPD each year vary by state, from 8% to 20%, with an overall average of 11.5%.1-5
+Postpartum depression (PPD) is one of the most common medical complications during and after pregnancy.
+In the US, estimates of new mothers identified with PPD each year vary by state, from 8% to 20%, with an overall average of 11.5%.1-7

 - Ko JY, Rockhill KM, Tong VT, Morrow B, Farr SL.
 Trends in postpartum depressive symptoms–27 states, 2004, 2008, and 2012.
 MMWR Morb Mortal Wkly Rep. 2017;66(6):153-158.